junxit/us-congress-bills-111/metadata.md

 - Sen. Hatch, Orrin G. [R-UT] (H000338)

+## Committees (1)

+- House — Judiciary Committee

 ## Actions

 - 2010-12-01 — Introduced in Senate
 - 2010-12-01 — Introduced in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent. (consideration: CR S8353; text as passed Senate: CR S8353)
 - 2010-12-01 — Passed/agreed to in Senate: Introduced in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent.(consideration: CR S8353; text as passed Senate: CR S8353)
+- 2010-12-02 — Message on Senate action sent to the House.
+- 2010-12-02 — Received in the House.
+- 2010-12-02 — Referred to the House Committee on the Judiciary.